Riimu/Kit-CSRF/README.md

 *CSRF* is a PHP library for preventing [Cross-Site Request Forgery] (https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29) attacks.
-A CSRF attack takes advantage of authenticated users by sending them to a malicious website that sends specially crafted requests to the targeted website in order to modify content on that website.
+A CSRF attack takes advantage of authenticated users by sending them to a malicious website that sends carefully crafted requests to the targeted website in order to modify content on that website.
 The attack uses the authenticated user's browser to send the request to bypass any authentication.
 This library prevents these attacks by requiring a CSRF token in each POST, PUT and DELETE request.
 These tokens are not known by the attacker, which prevents them from sending malicious requests.

-This library can store the CSRF tokens using cookies or sessions.
-In order to facilitate different kinds of websites and applications, the library allows submission of the secret token in a hidden form field or using a HTTP header.
+This library supports storing the CSRF tokens using either cookies or sessions.
+The token can also be submitted using either a hidden form field in POST requests or using a HTTP header, which makes it easier to pass the token in ajax requests.

-In order to provide additional security against different forms of attacks against the CSRF tokens, this library uses constant time string comparisons to prevent timing attacks and encrypts each token with a random string to prevent BREACH attacks.
-On top of that, each CSRF token and encryption key is generated using a secure random byte source.
+In order to provide additional security against different forms of attacks against the CSRF tokens, this library uses constant time string comparisons to prevent timing attacks and generates random encrypted tokens in each request to prevent BREACH attacks.
+On top of that, all tokens are generated using a secure random byte generator.

 The API documentation, which can be generated using Apigen, can be read online
 at: http://kit.riimu.net/api/csrf/